MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-influence-db.md

 ## Set up the dashboard

-This dashboard requires results that two queries produce.
-For this reason, you first run one query (**Influence insights**), and then you repeat some steps to run the second query, the **Standard person** query.
+This dashboard requires results from two queries.
+For this reason, in the following procedure, you first run one query (**Influence insights**), and then you repeat some steps to run the second query, the **Standard person** query.

 1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Queries**.